+Rising second-year law student Brandon Bull said he liked Professor Jon Cannon's Environmental Law class so much this spring that he offered to help Cannon over the summer with his forthcoming book about the Supreme Court's environmental decisions.
 Bull's research helped enlighten Cannon's discussion about the varying interpretations of environmental law, Cannon said, and also influenced the book's final chapter on the future of environmental law jurisprudence.

 "On one extreme, there are scholars who have argued there is no such thing as environmental law, that it's just a subset of other legal fields like administrative law or statutory interpretation," Bull said.
 "And on the other end of the spectrum, there are people who have argued that environmental law embodies different values and needs to be thought of as different legally."